Tour This Quiet Farmhouse in the City

 Just off the kitchen, a built-in desk gives the homeowner an organized spot.
 The window above makes for an energizing work space.
 The shelves were left open to put accessories on display, and a desk-height stool is easily tucked out of the way.

-Nubby texture and a bit of sparkle enliven the watery blues and tailored neutrals in the master bedroom.
+Nubby texture and a bit of sparkle enliven the watery blues and tailored neutrals in the primary bedroom.
 The shades of blue give a spa vibe to this relaxation space.
 A dark wood bedside table and pops of gold give warmth to surrounding cool tones.